It is necessary to go through specific steps for the installation of the Symantec Endpoint Protection for Linux (SEPFL) agent.

-In older versions of SEP, Oracle Java (TM) 1.5 or later is required by LiveUpdate; Java 7 or 8 is required.
+In version 12.1 of SEP for Linux, Oracle Java (TM) 1.5 or later is required by LiveUpdate; Java 7 or 8 is required.
 Java 9 is not currently supported.
+The Java version command:

-The matching Unlimited Java Cryptography Extension (JCE) files are also required by SEP; JCE files and installation instructions are downloadable at http://www.oracle.com/technetwork/java/javase/downloads/index.html#other.
+The matching Unlimited Java Cryptography Extension (JCE) files are also required by SEPFL; JCE files and installation instructions are downloadable at http://www.oracle.com/technetwork/java/javase/downloads/index.html#other.

-The Java folder used by SEP must be owned by superuser.
+The Java folder used by SEPFL must be owned by superuser.
 To set superuser ownership:

 sudo chown -R root:root /usr/local/lib/jre-1.7.0_75/ # for example